RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Importing the Bankdemo Server**

-This sample provides a PowerShell script that creates the region definition to use in this tutorial:
+This sample provides a PowerShell script that creates the region definition to use in this tutorial.

 1. Open File Explorer and navigate to the `C:\MFETDUSER\tutorial` folder.
 2. Right-click **createdefinition.ps1** and click **Run with PowerShell**.